mudassarsyed/browserstack-testcafe/README.md

 	- Via command line
 		- sh trigger_tests_option1.sh <PROJECT_NAME> <BUILD_NAME>
 		- sh trigger_tests_option2.sh <PROJECT_NAME> <BUILD_NAME>
+		- sh trigger_tests_option3.sh <PROJECT_NAME> <BUILD_NAME>

-trigger_tests_option1.sh is useful when you want to run each fixture in your tests folder on multiple browsers.
-Each fixture will run in different BrowserStack test sessions.
+In each of the below cases, every fixture runs in separate BrowserStack test sessions.

-trigger_tests_option2.sh is useful when you want to run multiple fixtures in your tests folder together on multiple browsers with a single command.
-In this case too, each fixture will run in different BrowserStack test sessions based on the concurrent run param -c <total_fixtures_count>.
+- trigger_tests_option1.sh: Every fixture runs on all 'N' browsers in parallel using a single TestCafe command.
+Then the next fixture is targeted.

+- trigger_tests_option2.sh: All 'N' fixtures run on all 'N' browsers in parallel using a single TestCafe command.
+While using this option as-is, one needs to ensure that their BrowserStack plan has adequate parallels to support (#fixtures * #browsers)

+- trigger_tests_option3.sh: All 'N' fixtures run on a single browser in parallel using a single TestCafe command.
+Then the next browser is targeted.

 * Note: Local is on by default for all the tests, hence we can run local tests without having to start the local connection